-Tiny Turtles is the starting room for babies at The Wigwam and we pride ourselves in being a home from home.
+Tiny Turtles is the starting room for babies at The Wigwam Day Nursery Reading.
+We pride ourselves in being a home from home.
 The room is light and airy with plenty of natural light, cosy areas and is, of course well-resourced to allow for plenty of sensory and exploratory learning through play.

 Your child’s home routines are adhered to so there is a smooth transition from home to nursery.
 We offer a bespoke settling in time for you and your child, including offering a home visit with your child’s key person.
 The home visit allows your child to meet the person who will be caring for them in their own environment and from our experience, we have found that the move to nursery is easier for those who receive a home visit.